drpeppershaker/ESP32_keypad/README.md

 # ESP32_keypad

 This DIY macropad uses an ESP32 with [ESPHome](https://esphome.io/) in order to control devices or trigger automations in [Home Assistant](https://home-assistant.io). <br>
 It has 8 keys, and supports different actions for single, double, and triple clicks, long clicks, and click and holds.

-## Versions
-- As the names suggest, the NO_LED version does not use any LEDs.
-This keeps the cost and soldering skills required lower.
-- The LED version uses 16 addressable LEDs -- 8 LEDs for RGB backlighting and 1 LED for each individual key for reactive keypresses.
-This version is a few millimeters taller than the NO_LED version to accommodate the LED Pixels

-## Images
 <p align="center">
   <img src="https://raw.githubusercontent.com/drpeppershaker/ESP32_keypad/V2/assets/LED/Top_LED.JPG" width=41% />
   <img src="https://github.com/drpeppershaker/ESP32_keypad/blob/V2/assets/LED/RGB_Lighting_Demo.gif" width =54% />
   <br>LED Version<br>
   <img src="https://raw.githubusercontent.com/drpeppershaker/ESP32_keypad/main/assets/top.JPG" width=41% />
   <br>NO_LED version
 </p>

+## Versions
+- As the names suggest, the NO_LED version does not use any LEDs.
+This keeps the cost and soldering skills required lower.
+- The LED version uses 16 addressable LEDs -- 8 LEDs for RGB backlighting with various effects and 1 LED for each individual key for reactive keypresses.
+This version is a few millimeters taller than the NO_LED version to accommodate the LED Pixels.

 ## Requirements
 - [Home Assistant installation](https://www.home-assistant.io)